Azure-Samples/iot-edge-complementary-code/csharp/cloud/README.md

 This workspace contains 2 folders:

-1. cloud- This folder contains an Azure Functions project, which builds an Azure Function called *CompressionFnc*, as shown in the architecture diagram.
-The *CompressionFnc* serves as the cloud complement to the Azure IoT Edge compression module code.
+1. cloud- This folder contains an Azure Functions project which builds the Azure Function (*CompressionFnc*) shown in the architecture diagram.
+The *CompressionFnc* serves as the cloud complement to the Azure IoT Edge compression module (*CompressionModule*).
 It demonstrates decompressing a compressed message which sent from the *CompressionModule* through your Azure IoT Edge Hub service and writing the decompressed message to Azure Blob Storage.

 2. shared - This folder contains two .NET library projects which are use in both the *edge* and *cloud* workspaces - *Compression* and *CompressionTests*.